Zubair Torwali

-Zubair Torwali is a Pakistani community activist, linguist and educator based in Bahrain, Pakistan.
-Torwali has dedicated himself to preserving and promoting Pakistan's Dardic cultures and languages.
-He has authored and overseen numerous books about the Torwali people and their culture.
-In addition to being an author, he is also a researcher and public speaker.
+Zubair Torwali is a Pakistani linguist, educator, and community activist, based in Bahrain, Pakistan, active for preserving and promoting Pakistan's Dardic cultures and languages.
+He has authored and overseen several works about the Torwali people and their culture.
+He is also a researcher and public speaker.

-His book in English, Muffled Voices, provides insight into Pakistan's social, cultural, and political issues.
-Zubair Torwali is the Editor of "We Mountains" magazine which covers the culture of the Pakistani Himalayas.
-The author is a prolific writer of research papers and articles written for English dailies and weeklies of Pakistan.

-Zubair Torwali also serves as the editor of "We Mountains", a magazine covering the culture of the Pakistani Himalayas.
-As a writer, he has authored numerous research papers and articles including for Pakistani English dailies and weeklies.
-He is the founder of Idara Baraye Taleem-o-Taraqi, an organisation promoting the rights of marginalised language communities of northern Pakistan.
+Torwali graduated from Jahanzeb College in Swat, Pakistan, and completed his master's studies at the University of Peshawar.
+He serves as the editor of "We Mountains", a magazine covering the culture of the Pakistani Himalayas, in addition to being the founder of Idara Baraye Taleem-o-Taraqi (I.B.T), an organisation promoting the rights of marginalised language communities of northern Pakistan.
+As a writer, he has authored several research papers and articles including those in Pakistani English dailies and weeklies.

 Torwali is a member of the Human Rights Commission of Pakistan, a Fellow of Japan's 2013 Asian Leadership Fellow Program and was shortlisted for the International Bremen Peace Award 2015.
 Torwali is also a Public Peace Prize laureate "…for his extraordinary commitment to giving a voice to the unheard by helping increase literacy in the indigenous people of Northern Pakistan".
 He was awarded the 2012 Hellman-Hammett Grant by Human Rights Watch."
 In 2021, I.B.T. whose Director is Zubair Torwali was chosen for the Linguapax International Award.

-Torwali graduated from Jahanzeb College in Swat, Pakistan, and completed his master's studies at the University of Peshawar.